Designing a simple part

 Constrain

-In the workspace browser on the left side of the window, we should now see that our sketch has 4 degrees of freedom.
+In the workspace browser on the left side, we now see that our sketch has 4 degrees of freedom.
 Our goal now is to get this number to zero by adding constraints.

 Arc center